01-edu/public/subjects/forum/README.md

 - [bcrypt](https://pkg.go.dev/golang.org/x/crypto/bcrypt)
 - [UUID](https://github.com/gofrs/uuid)

-> You must not use use any frontend libraries or frameworks like React, Angular, Vue etc.
+> You must not use any frontend libraries or frameworks like React, Angular, Vue etc.

 This project will help you learn about: